 - Severe – These students are unable to care for themselves, and require caregiver supervision for even their most basic needs

-Communication Impaired: These students have language disorders that are not a result of an auditory impairment.
+Communication Impairment: These students have language disorders that are not a result of an auditory impairment.
 Testing for this impairment involves the addition of a speech-language therapist to the evaluation team.
 Students with CI may also be eligible for additional speech & language services.

-Emotionally Disturbed: These students’ educational performance is adversely affected by one or more of the following:
+Emotional Regulation Impairment: These students’ educational performance is adversely affected by one or more of the following:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors